Kabza de Small: Life and career

 Bruyne and released his first album Avenue Sound in 2016 under Bestbyfar Records.
 Kabza established his own record label PianoHub.

 His breakthrough single "Umshove" featuring South African singer Leehleza was released in 2018.
 On 1 October 2019, he released Piano Hub with DJ Maphorisa.
-The Extended play was certified 3× platinum in South Africa.
+The EP was certified 3× platinum in South Africa.
 The Return of Scorpion Kings was released on 29 November 2019.

 On 31 January 2020, Scorpion Kings (Kabza de Small and DJ Maphorisa) announced Scorpion King Live, which was set to be 11 April, at Sun Arena, Times Square in Pretoria.
 The concert was postponed due to the COVID-19 outbreak, and was rescheduled to 9 August.

 His studio album I Am the King of Amapiano: Sweet & Dust, was released on 26 June 2020.
 The album was certified double platinum in South Africa.
 In December 2020, Kabza was listed as the most streamed South African artist by Spotify.
 That same month, Kabza announced collaborative studio album Rumble in the Jungle, and released lead single "Funu", featuring Afro-pop singer Tresor in February 2021.
 Rumble in the Jungle, a collaborative studio album by Kabza de Small, DJ Maphorisa, and Tresor was released on 9 April 2021.

 Motha was ranked at number 18 on Forbes Africas 30 under 30 list in June 2021.

 In July 2021, he was featured on Rolling Stone magazine for his musical career.

 On 27 September, Kabza and DJ Maphorisa released "Abalele" featuring South African singer Ami Faku.
 The song debuted number 4 on the Spotify charts and number 1 on the official South African Music Charts.

 Kabza appeared on a collaboration "Siyabonga", with DJ Zinhle, Nokwazi, and Black Motion released on 26 November 2021.
 The song debuted number 24 on both Local and International streaming charts.

 In early January 2022, he announced his album KOA II Part 1, on his Instagram account.
 The album was set to be released on 16 June 2022.

 His studio EP Ziwangale was released on 22 April 2022.
 Its lead single "Ziwa Ngale" featuring DJ Tira, DJ Exit SA, Beast, Mshunqisi, Young Stunna, and Felo Le Tee, charted number on iTune SA music charts.

 The other three songs, "Ebusuku" featuring Nkosazana Daughter, "Kabza" featuring Murumba Pitch, and "Mak'shoni" Langa" featuring DJ Maphorisa, Murumba Pitch, and Da Muziqal Chef, debuted at number 7, number 12 and number 26 respectively, on iTunes music chart.